 This is a real string to the BioLite’s bow, giving it an advantage over solar chargers that naturally depend heavily on sunlight, something we saw sadly too little of in the UK last summer.
 Granted the CampStove isn’t going to give you the same charging ability as plugging into the mains, however, it is certainly much better than running out of juice midway through a multi-day trek.

-UPDATE: For more information on the performance of the Biolite Stove, please view below.
+UPDATE: For more information on the performance of the Biolite Stove, please view below or visit Amazon.